markolalovic/higher-order-contagion/README.md

 # higher-order-contagion
 Code for learning pairwise and higher-order rates of complex contagion on higher-order networks using birth-and-death processes.

 Higher-order networks can be represented by various structures including simplicial complexes and general hypergraphs.
 Here, we focus on simplicial complexes where the highest dimension of interaction is two.

-Nevertheless, the framework is conceptually extendable to higher dimensions and to general hypergraphs.
+Nevertheless, the framework is extendable to higher dimensions and to general hypergraphs.

 ## Examples
 TODO: add examples of 3 main classes of simplicial complexes, more heterogeneous E-R SC, regular, and generalized scale-free, maybe the star graph too.